BMW drives in three new cars under MINI brand in India

 MINI John Cooper Works Hatch on the other hand can hit 100 km/hr in 6.1seconds.

 In March this year, BMW launched the new MINI Countryman in the country.
-(AGENCIES)
+(PTI)